 introduced just a few month earlier.
 Unfortunately is even this revised

-layout not very convenient, you hit easily the [CE/C] button and repeat your
+layout not very convenient, you hit easily the [CE/C] button and have to repeat your

-The next calculator in this line added a currency conversion function.
+The next calculator in this product line added a not only World Time, Calendar and Stopwatch features to the TI-1788 II, but even conversion capabilities.
 Don't miss the TI-1788 III.

 If you have additions to the above article please email: firstname.lastname@example.org.